ansys/pyansys-units/doc/source/user_guide/quantity.rst

 Defining a quantity
 ===================

-To initialize a physical quantity, import from the ``ansys.units`` library and create a new ``Quantity`` object:
+To initialize a physical quantity, import from the ``ansys.units`` package, and create a new ``Quantity`` object:

 .. code:: python